jeesung-ahn/jeesung-ahn.github.io/index.md

 - explaining individual differences in **mental health (e.g., loneliness)** based on **brain network and social network** characteristics
 <br>

-All in all, I'm a curious and collaborative scholar eager to solve real-world problems with scientific approaches!
+All in all, I am a curious and collaborative scholar who is ready to solve real-world problems with scientific approaches!

 ---
 <h1 class="h1" style="color: rgb(0,0,0)" id="methods summary"> Research Methods  </h1>